Red Sox Hall of Fame 2B Doerr dies at 99

 "Ted couldn't understand mediocre, see.
 And I was in that mediocre class," Doerr told The Associated Press on his 90th birthday in 2008, which the governor of Oregon declared Bobby Doerr Day.

 Doerr's modesty was belied by his stats: He finished with 2,042 hits, 223 home runs and 1,247 RBI and he once went 414 games without an error -- a record at the time.
-His six seasons with at least 100 RBI was not matched by another second baseman for 25 years.
+His six seasons with at least 100 RBIs was not matched by another second baseman for 25 years.

 Doerr was inducted into the National Baseball Hall of Fame in 1986 by the Veterans Committee and the Red Sox retired his No. 1 jersey in 1988.
 The Red Sox honored Doerr with a 2004 World Series ring after breaking their 86-year championship drought.